JosiahBeynon/dq-903/README.md

 Also allows the user to select a number of preset personalities, or create their own.

 ## To-do
-* Add a rate limited option for users that doesn't need an API key
+* Finish debugging API key option
-* Make it more colourful